Spicy Cheese Bread

 Did I mention that it’s stuffed with cheese?
 Oh I did?
 Well, worth mentioning again. 🙂

 I used my bread machine to make the dough for this.
 I love my bread machine – absolutely can not be without it!
-I rarely ever bake breads in it, but I use it for the dough all the time.
+Rarely ever do I bake breads in it, but I use it for the dough all the time.
 Actually, I have 2.
 A lot of people ask me which one I recommend & I always refer them to this Sunbeam model.
 It’s under $50 – and the one I have has been my workhorse for a decade now.

 Now, this bread does take a little time because it has to rise & all that…. but it is so, so, sooooo worth it.
 Trust me on this.